 Going to Uttarakhand and missing out on the lovely city of lakes, Nainital is a big no-no. This diamond in Uttarakhand’s crown is a charming hill station that sits pretty at the foothills of the Kumaon range in the Himalayas.
 1938 meters above the sea level this hill station is named after the stunning Naini Lake.
 The British founded this town as it resembled the Cumbrian Lake District, they were fond of.
-Home to several colonial houses that add to the charm of Nainital, it is the perfect weekend getaway spot in India especially, families and honeymooners.
+Home to several colonial houses that add to the charm of Nainital, it is Trip to Nainital, is the perfect weekend getaway spot in India especially, families and honeymooners.

 The best time to visit Nainital is in summer from March to June.
 You can also visit during the winter from October to February.
 If you are on a budget, then the best time to visit the city of lakes would be July to September.
 Remember, check the weather before you embark on your journey.